MatthieuNEDELEC/MnemoChoice/README.md

 [KEYBOARD]
 SHORTCUT = shortcut to use to launch the utility

+[PROCESS]
+autokill = 0 to keep window open after selection or 1 to close automatically
 ```

 Launch the executable (currently only Windows is supported due to killing process concerns)